superkid200/Weather/README.md

 ## Use Live Tiles Templates in Local App

 1. live-tiles-local branch creates a background task and use Live Tile Templates in Local App so you don't need to web application.

+2. If you want to get support, click on this <a href="https://docs.microsoft.com/en-us/windows/uwp/launch-resume/update-a-live-tile-from-a-background-task">link</a>.